hypersonic9000/SimpleCounter/README.md

 Submitted by: **Jalen Olsen**

-**HelloWorld** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**SimpleCounter** is an android app that counts up everytime a button is pressed.

 Time spent: **1** hours spent in total